 Just to add a bit more spice to my journey, with the limited flight options I had to catch a connecting flight to Calgary.
 This flight was on no-frills Westjet, which was a little tough to swallow after Japan Airlines.
 I found it odd the flight attendant handed everyone an antiseptic wipe as we boarded, I guess to wipe down armrests, trays, etc. That was about the extent of service for us economy folks.
 Masks were worn by all.

-It was fairly short layover in Calgary, with much of the airport shut, then it was one more quick flight to conclude my flying for awhile.
-Finally around 11 PM, I arrived in Regina.
+It was a fairly short layover in Calgary, with much of the airport shut, then it was one more quick flight to conclude my flying for a while.
+Finally, around 11 PM, I arrived in Regina.
 I had made it, after 4 flights (about 18 hours total in the air) and 38 hours after leaving Malaysia.
 Though weary, I was safe and sound with not so much as a sniffle.
-Rest assured if you follow the precautions like mask wearing, frequent hand-washing, etc., you can fly safely in these times.
+Rest assured if you follow the precautions like mask-wearing, frequent hand-washing, etc., you can fly safely in these times.

 Quarantine on the Ranch

 Violating the quarantine could result in a hefty fine so I liked to keep close to the phone in case someone called to check up on me.
-No human every called but around day 7 I got a call with a recorded message telling me good job on my 7 days quarantine and next 7 days were also important.
-That was only check up that I am aware of though there were some low flying fighter jets that flew right over the farm, keeping an eye on me?
+No human ever called but around day 7 I got a call with a recorded message telling me good job on my 7 days quarantine and the next 7 days were also important.
+That was the only check-up that I am aware of though there were some low-flying fighter jets that flew right over the farm, keeping an eye on me?
 I really doubt it, the air force does practice flights regularly in the area.

-I have had a few international flights booked this winter but so far have cancelled them all.
-My reasons ranged from the destination going into a restrictive lockdown just before my departure to just not feeling like travel with the increased hassle.
-Fortunately I had enough points to book the flights with so refunding was pretty painless.
+I have had a few international flights booked this winter but so far have canceled them all.
+My reasons ranged from the destination going into a restrictive lockdown just before my departure to just not feeling like traveling with the increased hassle.
+Fortunately, I had enough points to book the flights with so refunding was pretty painless.

-For me, Asia is where I really want to be so, even though it is a big world out there with about 50 countries open to Canadian tourists, I am not that inspired to travel to other areas if there are many hoops to jump through.
+For me, even though it is a big world out there with about 50 countries open to Canadian tourists, Asia is where it’s at.
+I am not that inspired to travel to other areas if there are many hoops to jump through.
 Asia is still locked up fairly tight at the moment, though maybe Bali will open soon?
-If Asia doesn’t open soon, I am considering Latin American destinations like Mexico,, Panama and Ecuador.
+If Asia doesn’t open soon, I am considering Latin American destinations like Mexico, Panama and Ecuador.
 I will let you know when I get the show back on the road again.